 Town of Comox

 The Town of Comox is a seaside community that attracts recreational mariners to the Comox Marina where the catch of the day is only a cast away.
 You will find the beautiful streets of downtown Comox, which is just a short stroll from the Marina, lined with quaint boutiques, cafes, restaurants, pubs and a craft brewery.
 Beautiful parks provide wonderful opportunities for peaceful walks, wildlife encounters and photography opportunities.
 When the wind blows, you’ll see sailboats tacking out on Comox Bay and kite boarders soaring at Goose Spit.
 On calm days you’ll also find SUP boarders and joggers all enjoying the waterfront and families having fun beach combing or enjoying the Rotary Splash Park and Playground in Marina Park.
 Golfers can also enjoy the convenient downtown Comox Golf Club.
 Comox is also home to the Comox Valley Airport (YQQ).

 City of Courtenay

 Cumberland celebrates its coal mining past while embracing the hip and contemporary.
 Are you a history buff?
-Why not visit the Cumberland Museum and Archives or take a self-guided tours.
+Why not visit the Cumberland Museum and Archives or take a self-guided tour.
 Needing to stop and smell the roses?
 Head to Dunsmuir Avenue and enjoy an espresso and a handmade chocolate while exploring the village, or enjoy lunch at the many restaurants.
 Cumberland’s numerous yearly festivals, mountain biking and hiking trails, lakeside camping and water sports on nearby Comox Lake, have turned the village into an outdoor recreational mecca.

 19 WING COMOX